 The report also contains statistics related to reports of certain criminal offenses defined under the Clery Act for the previous three calendar years.
 The offenses include crimes that allegedly occurred on campus; on non-campus property owned or controlled by the institution; and on public property within, or immediately adjacent to and accessible from the campus.

 Paper copies of the report are available upon request.
 Please contact Brandon Hernandez, Associate Director, Academic & Student Affairs, School of Health Professions, at 713-794-5036; Bhernandez2@MDAnderson.org.

 Crimes that occur on schools grounds and within school-owned or controlled buildings qualify for reporting under the Clery Act.
 It is important to note that this includes more than just main campus – we own buildings throughout Houston and Texas.
-The reporting rules apply to faculty and other employees when they are traveling when they travel with students on overnight, out of town trips that are funded by MD Anderson, such as conferences.
-We are also required to record crimes at certain non-campus facilities, which includes public property adjacent to the institution.
+The reporting rules apply to faculty and other employees when they are traveling with students on overnight, out of town trips that are funded by MD Anderson, such as conferences.
+We are also required to record crimes at certain non-campus facilities, which includes certain public property adjacent to the institution.
 Crimes occurring within the boundaries of our campus map must be reported under the Clery Act.